carecoach-dev/soteria-frontend-visca-dev/README.md

 ## Theming

-CapRover's fronted supports dark and light modes.
+Soteria's fronted supports dark and light modes.
 It is based on `antd` colour schemes.
 Therefore, all used `antd` components within the project support both modes by default.
 However if we implement a custom component or want to change some global colors some steps needs to be considered.

 ### Implement Dark Mode in custom component